UMBC-CMSC447-Spring2017-Team5/college-JUMP/README.md

 Extra scripts and service files may be stored in the `contrib/` folder.
 For example, the Systemd service is installed there.

+## Instantiating Local Builds

+The instantiation of local builds enables us to test code modifications without compromising the main build.
+To instantiate a local build, simply use the `make run` command then type `http://localhost:8088/` into any browser of your choice to view the build.

+While the build is active, you can modify the code and any changes will be reflected on the local build in real-time.